Spritz (cocktail)

-A spritz is a Venetian wine-based cocktail, commonly served as an apéritif across Italy.
+A spritz is an Italian wine-based cocktail, commonly served as an apéritif across Italy.
 It consists of Prosecco, a mixer (usually soda water), and a flavouring ingredient, which can be a bitter liqueur, a bitter apéritif, an amaro or a syrup.
 The original spritz veneziano (/it/) uses the bitter apéritif Select as its flavouring ingredient and was created in Venice in 1920.
-Popular variants include the Aperol spritz and Campari spritz, which use respectively Aperol and Campari as flavouring ingredients.
+Popular variants include the Aperol spritz, Martini vermouth spritz, Campari spritz, and Cynar spritz, which use Aperol, Campari, and Cynar as flavouring ingredients.

-Since 2011, spritz is an IBA official cocktail, initially listed as "spritz veneziano" then simply as "spritz".
+Since 2011, the spritz has been an IBA official cocktail, initially listed as "spritz veneziano" then simply as "spritz".
 The spritz became widely popular outside of Italy in the 2010s and Aperol spritz was ranked as the world's ninth bestselling cocktail in 2019 by the website Drinks International.

 National Spritz Day is celebrated annually on the 1st August.

 History

 Spritz was created during the period of the Habsburg domination in Veneto in the 1800s, under the Kingdom of Lombardy–Venetia.
 The soldiers, but also the various merchants, diplomats, and employees of the Habsburg Empire in Veneto became quickly accustomed to drinking local wine in the taverns, but they were not familiar with the wide variety of wines from the Veneto, and the alcohol content was higher than they were accustomed to.
 The newcomers started to ask the local hosts to spray (German: spritzen) a drop of water into the wine to make the wines lighter; the real original spritz was composed of sparkling white wine or red wine diluted with fresh water.

-Between the 1920s and 1930s, in Venice or in Padua, spritz was combined with local bitters (typically drunk with soda and ice).
+Between the 1920s and 1930s, in Venice or in Padua, spritz was combined with local bitter aperitifs (typically drunk with soda and ice).
 Aperol was born in Padua in 1919 and Select in Venice in 1920.
 The original recipe has supposedly remained unchanged over time, but it was not until the 1970s that the modern spritz recipe was set, with Prosecco instead of still wine.
 Over the years the drink has "grown up" with a variety of possible additions, such as a sort of liquor or a bitter as the China Martini or Cynar with a lemon peel inside.